Montgomery County License Hearing Guide

 If You Took the Breath/Blood Test and Failed

-- Temporary Permit: You should have received a temporary driving permit at the time of your arrest.
-This permit is typically valid for 45 days or until your ALR hearing, whichever comes first.
-Once the suspension begins (either after the ALR hearing upholds the suspension or after the 15-day deadline passes without a request for hearing), you will no longer be able to drive.
+- Temporary Permit: The officer may have issued you a temporary driving permit at the time of your arrest.
+This permit is typically valid for 45 days and allows you to drive until your ALR hearing or until the suspension goes into effect.

 If You Refused Testing

-- Refusal Penalty: In Georgia, refusing to submit to chemical testing results in an automatic license suspension for one year, even for a first offense.
+- Refusal Suspension: Under Georgia's implied consent law, refusal to submit to state-administered chemical testing results in an automatic license suspension.
+The suspension period for a first-time refusal is typically one year.

 The ALR/Administrative Hearing